 Regardless of how Alma ended up in the Western Hemisphere, the articles were consistent about her charms.
 They dubbed her “a beautiful Austrian,” “life of the party,” “most always smiling” and “looking for all the world like the pale, tragic Marie Vetsera.”
 More specifically, “She is small and slender, with very wide and heavy lidded blue eyes, a rather large but smiling mouth and plenty of blond hair.”
 At least they didn’t call her a big mouth.

 Records of her childhood are conspicuously hard to find, but the paper trail shows that in 1907, she married American stockbroker George Osborne Hayne.
 A year later, their son was born in New Jersey.
-They named him Rudolph Vetsera Hayne—not subtle at all.
+They named him Rudolf Vetsera Hayne—not subtle at all.

 According to Alma, George had no doubts about her parentage, calling her the “truest of all the Hapsburgs.”
-With conviction like that, no wonder the two of them traveled to Austria in 1911 and “tried to obtain from the authorities recognition of Mrs. Hayne’s claim to be the daughter of Crown Prince Rudolph.”
+With conviction like that, no wonder the two of them traveled to Austria in 1911 and “tried to obtain from the authorities recognition of Mrs. Hayne’s claim to be the daughter of Crown Prince Rudolf.”

 The government took a hard pass:

 [T]he Austrian Government issued an official proclamation stating that as no child was born as a result of the infatuation of the Crown Prince for the Baroness Vetsera no person could genuinely claim such ancestry.– The Washington Times, January 4, 1920

 The government wasn’t the only one.
 An article published in 1914 bristled: